-'Gucci Grace' and the 'Crocodile': The key players in Zimbabwe politics
+'Gucci Grace' and other key players in Zimbabwe politics

 Given the moniker "Gucci Grace" by Zimbabweans for her exorbitant shopping trips, she has been a polarizing figure in a country wracked with poverty.
 Despite this, she has long had the support of younger politicians in the country's political hierarchy.

-Mnangagwa's sudden dismissal was seen by many as a way for 93-year-old Mugabe to appoint his wife, Grace, to the position, prompting widespread discontent among formerly loyalist supporters.
+Mnangagwa's sudden dismissal was seen by many as a way for the President to appoint his wife, Grace, to the position, prompting widespread discontent among formerly loyalist supporters.

+"Grace Mugabe without Robert Mugabe will not survive a single day politically.
+But as long as Mugabe is there, she will do what she wishes," says Alex T. Magaisa, a lecturer at Kent University and former aide to ex-Prime Minister Morgan Tsvangirai.

+Her youngest sons are regulars in the high-flying party scene in South Africa's economic capital, frequently making gossip headlines for their antics on social media.

 Minister for Defense Sydney Sekeramayi